min2ha/ukwa-site/content/target/55009/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 21st June 2017: Debate on the Address

 Debate on the Queen's Speech, June 21st 2017, including issues relating to the UK's withdrawal from the EU